-As a mom-to-be, you're preparing for the big day.
+As a mom-to-be or dad-to-be, you're preparing for the big day.
 Soon you will get to meet and hold your new baby.
 Labor can be a very exciting time, but it can also be a very long — and sometimes tedious — process.
-As a support person for your expectant partner, you play a big role during labor, so we've gathered some tips to help guide them through the process.
+As a support person for your expectant partner, you play a big role during labor, so we've gathered some tips to help guide you through.

 Perhaps the most important piece of advice is to come into the delivery room prepared.
-Just like moms, there is plenty that dads can do in advance to get ready for the big day.
+There is plenty that partners can do in advance to get ready for the big day.

 - Take a childbirth education class.
 The more you understand about what is happening, the less scary or strange the birth events will seem.

-- Learn your partner's birth preferences.
-Some moms decide to write out a plan and give a copy to caregivers who will be present for the birth.
+- Discuss your partner's birth preferences.
+Some expectant moms decide to write out a plan and give a copy to caregivers who will be present for the birth.

-- Provide lots of verbal encouragement.
-Laboring moms need to be told often that they're doing a good job, you're proud of them and this will all be over soon.
+- Be encouraging.
+Provide lots of verbal encouragement.
+It can be comforting for laboring moms to hear often that they're doing a good job, you're proud of them and this will all be over soon.

 - Don't forget to eat.
 Pack snacks and remember that even amidst all the excitement, it's important to eat.
 You'll need to keep your strength up if labor and delivery take hours and hours.

 - Wear comfortable clothing.
 You may be supporting mom for a long time, so try to dress as comfortably as possible.
 Always have a long-sleeved garment available to throw on in case the room is cold.
 Women in labor tend to get warm easily and may prefer cooler temperatures.

-- Offer mom plenty of calming touches.
+- Reach out.
+Offer your partner plenty of calming touches.
 Keep her as relaxed as possible by offering to massage her shoulders, hands or feet.
 Offer to assist your partner into comfortable positions where she can lean on you during contractions.

-- Don't be easily offended.
-Sometimes moms say (or scream) things in the heat of the moment that they don't mean.
-She'll go back to her usual self after delivery — we promise.
+- Try not to be easily offended.
+Sometimes moms say things in the heat of the moment that they don't mean.

 - Don't be scared by the sight of a little bit of blood or other bodily fluids.
 Yes, you will see them.
 And yes, it is normal.

 - Turn off the ringer on your cell phone.
-When the big moment arrives you don't suddenly want loud music or some other annoying call alert coming from your pocket.
+When the big moment arrives, you don't suddenly want loud music or some other call alert coming from your pocket.
 You'll also want to make sure to obey any rules the hospital has about cell phone use.

 - Don't forget your camera.
-You will want to document all the newborn baby cuteness once it arrives.
+You will want to document your newborn baby's first moments once he or she arrives.
 Make sure the battery is charged and that you have plenty of space on the storage card.